by KD Miller

 "I made sure the hotel put out a generous amount of boric acid, Diatomaceous Earth and fresh laundered sheets to kill the little pests!"

 Frank just smirked at her sarcastic retort and pulled her close to him.
 Her father had paid for the hotel suite in Dallas at the Plaza.
-After the honeymoon tour of Dallas, San Antonio and Austin, the pair headed back to Sherman.
+After the honeymoon tour of Dallas, San Antonio and Austin, the pair headed back to Sherwood.
 Frank took over the floral business, but had to have weekly business etiquette lessons given to him by her father.
 Catrina sat on the silk couch in the parlor of their house and cringed while watching her father lectured her new husband on the importance of dressing nicely, speaking in public, eating correctly, and practicing correct posture.
 Not that he taught her any of this.
 Instead, she received her education at strict boarding schools.

 Glancing up from her little daydream, she pulls the tiny boy to her.
 At that moment she doesn't care about lice or bedbugs, or any other type of insect the boys might have crawling on them.
 She wants the boys cleaned up and in her house as soon as possible.
 She wishes her husband would hurry.
 The wind seems to be growing colder and the boys were literally in rags.
 Across the platform, Mr. Woodrow keeps puffing on his cigar, while constantly tugs at his cashmere coat.
 Catrina wants to rip it off him and give it to the boys.
-As if God hear her prayers, out of the corner of her eye, she spots the Macy's delivery boy race up to the platform to gather the packages that were being dropped off.
+As if God hear her prayers, out of the corner of her eye, she spots a local department store delivery boy race up to the platform to gather the packages that were being dropped off.

 "Hello, Benjamin!"
 Catrina calls out, causing the boys to turn toward her.
 "Come here for a minute."